Department of Veterans Affairs and Defense Educational Benefits

 If you believe that you are eligible for education benefits offered by the U.S. Department of Veterans Affairs (VA), please apply online or call 1-888-GIBILL.
 If you plan to use these benefits at AIAM, you must bring your Certificate of Eligibility to the Financial Aid and Veterans Office at AIAM.
 If you are the spouse or child of a service member, you may be eligible for transfer of the service member’s benefits to yourself.
 More information and the application can be found at www.va.gov.

 AIAM also works with funding offered through the Department of Defense Tuition Assistance (TA) program.
 If you are currently serving in the military, you may be eligible for Tuition Assistance.
 Check your eligibility status and the amount for which you qualify with your Service Branch prior to enrolling.

 Return of Tuition Assistance – Please contact FA to learn more.

 Ask a Question:

-Depending on the question, you can either ask your School Certifying Official by emailing your School Certifying Official, or you can Submit a Question to the VA.
-To contact your School Certifying Official, you can email Ulrike Rosser, call 614-825-6255 extension 223, or schedule an appointment with the Financial Aid and Veterans Office at AIAM’s front desk.
+Depending on the question, you can either ask your School Certifying Official by emailing your School Certifying Official, or you can submit a question to the VA.
+To contact your School Certifying Official, you can email Debbie Brewer or call 614-825-6255 extension 223, or schedule an appointment with the Financial Aid and Veterans Office at AIAM’s front desk.